xectrone/content-caster-telegram-userbot/README.md

 API_ID=your_api_id
 API_HASH=your_api_hash
 SESSION_STRING=your_session_string
+ADMIN_IDS=123456789,987654321
 ```

 - **API_ID**: Your Telegram API ID.
 - **API_HASH**: Your Telegram API Hash.
 - **SESSION_STRING**: A session string obtained from the Session String Creator Userbot.
+- **ADMIN_IDS**: Comma-separated list of Telegram user IDs who are authorized to use the schedule command.

 To generate a session string, you can use the [Session String Creator Userbot](https://github.com/xectrone/session-string-creator-telegram-userbot.git).
 Follow the instructions in its README to generate your session string.